 Ewa Beach is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 16,415 people and 18 constituent neighborhoods, Ewa Beach is the 14th largest community in Hawaii.

 Housing costs in Ewa Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-One downside of living in Ewa Beach, however, is that residents on average have to contend with a long commute, spending on average 39.34 minutes every day commuting to work.
+One downside of living in Ewa Beach, however, is that residents on average have to contend with a long commute, spending on average 39.51 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Ewa Beach is an extremely ethnically-diverse town.
 The people who call Ewa Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ewa Beach residents report their race to be Asian, followed by Native Hawaiian.
 Ewa Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.96% of the town’s residents.
-Important ancestries of people in Ewa Beach include German, English, Irish, and Dutch.
+People of Hispanic or Latino origin account for 14.03% of the town’s residents.
+Important ancestries of people in Ewa Beach include Portuguese, German, English, Irish, and Polish.

-In addition, Ewa Beach has a lot of people living here who were born outside of the US (26.86%).
+In addition, Ewa Beach has a lot of people living here who were born outside of the US (32.43%).

 The most common language spoken in Ewa Beach is English.
 Other important languages spoken here include Tagalog and Pacific Island languages.